healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-electric-skillet-06852.md

 *   Thermostat (15%) - **7.0**/undefined

-The Presto Non-Stick Electric Skillet 06852 has a thick, durable pan with a cast iron pattern.
-However, we felt such a heavy pan would require anti-slip pads on the bottom to keep it in place.
-It also shared the same problem of ill-fitting lid as the 06857 model.
+The Presto Non-Stick Electric Skillet 06852 has an extra-thick, durable pan with a cast iron patterning.
+However, we felt even such a heavy pan should have anti-slip pads on the bottom.
+It also shared the same problem of an ill-fitting lid as the fancier 06857 model.

 ### In the Box